Dobidop/ComfyStereo/README.md

 Most of the credit goes to them, and most of the rest to some LLMs.

-The Stereo Image Node is a basic port from the Automatic1111 stereo script.
-In the current implementation it doesn't support image batches.
-The LazyStereo node is another very basic stereo image generator I created with help from LLMs.
-This node supports image batches.
+The Stereo Image Node is a basic port from the Automatic1111 stereo script The LazyStereo node is a naïve stereo image generator I created with the help from LLMs